Written by Ulrich Jochheim (updated on 26.05.2023).

-Hours before the Beijing Winter Olympics officially opened on 4 February 2022, Chinese President Xi Jinping had a long meeting with Russian President Vladimir Putin.
-In the joint statement issued after the meeting, the Chinese leader for the first time voiced his country’s outright opposition to NATO enlargement and support for Russia’s ‘proposals to create long-term legally binding security guarantees’ in Europe.
-This stance might be seen as the culmination of a relationship, formed in 1992, between the newly proclaimed Russian Federation and a China that had just started emerging from the stupor following the Tiananmen Square massacre.
+Hours before the Beijing Winter Olympics officially opened on 4 February 2022, Chinese President Xi Jinping had a long meeting with Russian President Putin.
+In the joint statement issued after the meeting – which referred to the bilateral relationship as a ‘no-limits friendship’ – the Chinese leader for the first time voiced his country’s outright opposition to NATO enlargement and support for Russia’s ‘proposals to create long-term legally binding security guarantees’ in Europe.
+It remains, however, unclear whether Putin informed Xi of his intention to invade Ukraine.
+On 24 February, 4 days after the end of the Winter Olympics, Russia began its full-scale invasion of Ukraine.

-This relationship has seen major shifts since 1992.
-At the outset, China’s population was greater than Russia’s and both countries had a very similar level of GDP.
-Nowadays, thanks to China’s exceptional growth performance, its economy is more than eight times bigger than Russia’s.
+The China-Russia relationship has seen major shifts since 1992.
+At the outset, China’s population was greater than Russia’s and the two countries had very similar level of total gross domestic product.
+Nowadays, thanks to China’s exceptional growth performance and the impact of Russia’s war on Ukraine, China’s economy is estimated to be up to 10 times bigger than Russia’s.
 Similarly, trade with Russia is not of major importance to China in terms of value.
-However, the high share of raw materials (including food) in Russian exports and the transfer of Russian military technology are of strategic importance to China in these relations.
+However, the high share of raw materials (including food) in Russian exports and the transfer of Russian military technology are of strategic importance to China.

 Read the complete briefing on ‘China-Russia relations: A quantum leap?‘ in the Think Tank pages of the European Parliament.

 Listen to policy podcast ‘China-Russia relations: A quantum leap?’ on YouTube.